HarvardPL/datalog-synth-smt-asp-artifact/README.md

 ## 2. Artifact Structure

-Once you are running a Docker container, you should see the following directories:
+Once you are running a Docker container, you should see the following directories in `/root/` (the home directory):

 - `benchmarks/`: the benchmarks, split between `regular` (the 40 ProSynth benchmarks) and `scale` (the scaling benchmarks).
 Each benchmark directory contains a `rules.small.dl` file with the candidate rules, plus `.fact` files for the example input, `.expected` files  for the expected output tuples,  and `.complement` files for the undesired output tuples.
 - `bin/`: links to the ProSynth-X, MonoSynth-X, LoopSynth-X, and AspSynth-X tools.
 - `build_data/`: miscellaneous data used to set up the image.
 - `datalog-smmt-cvc4-impl/`: our implementation of Datalog-as-a-monotonic-theory, hacked into CVC4 as a new theory.
-This directory contains all the source for CVC4, but most of our changes are in `~/datalog-smmt-cvc4-impl/CVC4-1.8/src/theory/datalog`.
+This directory contains all the source for CVC4, but most of our changes are in `/root/datalog-smmt-cvc4-impl/CVC4-1.8/src/theory/datalog`.
 - `datalog-smmt-z3-impl/`: our implementation of Datalog-as-a-monotonic-theory, built on top of Z3 using the custom propagator API.
 - `gensynth/`: a clone of the [GenSynth repository](https://github.com/jonomendelson/gensynth).
 - `scripts/`: source code for ProSynth-X, LoopSynth-X, and AspSynth-X tools, plus benchmarking scripts.
-- `section_7_5_regular_results/`: results for the regular (i.e., non-scaling) experiments in the Section 7.5 are put here.
+- `section_7_5_regular_results/`: results for the regular (i.e., non-scaling) experiments in Section 7.5 are put here.
-- `section_7_5_scale_results/`: results for the scaling experiments in the Section 7.5 are put here.
+- `section_7_5_scale_results/`: results for the scaling experiments in Section 7.5 are put here.
 - `sections_7_1_to_7_4_results/`: results for the experiments in Sections 7.1-7.4 are put here.

 ### Results Format